-4.3.6 FM Radio and TV Broadcasts
+4.3.5 FM Radio and TV Broadcasts

 Information and bulletins can be requested for broadcast on CBC radio, Prince Rupert.
-Information releases can also be broadcast over the Heiltsuk TV station

 Standard releases should be broadcast at 11am, 3pm and 7pm and will inform listeners of other broadcast times if applicable.
-FM frequency and standard broadcast times will be publicized on local bulletin boards and in the Coast Mountain Newspaper.
+FM frequency and standard broadcast times should be publicized on local bulletin boards and in the Coast Mountain Newspaper.